 Greek female given names, particularly those which are famous worldwide, are often drawn from ancient legends and mythology.
-In this post, we’ll take a closer look at some of the most famous Greek girl names, exploring their meanings and popularity around the globe.
+In this post, we’ll take a closer look at some of the most famous Greek girl names.

 The name Sophia is a name of Greek origin that is a popular choice worldwide, from Europe to Latin America and beyond.